mdrakibulislam-zero/WebPasswordGenerator/README.md

 ## What Have I Done:
-I've made this random password generator using HTML, CSS and JavaScript.
+I've made this simple random password generator using HTML, CSS and JavaScript.
 I've used the CDN of font-awesome 5.15.4 from CDNJS for use the icons.

 A content delivery network (CDN) refers to a geographically distributed group of servers which work together to provide fast delivery of Internet content.